ayush-09/Autonomous-Taxi-Agent/README.md

 ## Q-Learning
 **Q-learning is a model-free reinforcement learning algorithm to learn the value of an action in a particular state. <br>
 It does not require a model of the environment (hence "model-free"), and it can handle problems with stochastic transitions and rewards without requiring adaptations.**

+### Click the colab notebook and check the implmentation of Q-Learning with appropiate results.